 - 9x13 chocolate cake baked according to package or recipe directions

-- 4 oz kirsch or cherry brandy or ameretto
+- 4 ounces kirsch or cherry brandy or ameretto

 - 2 boxes chocolate pudding prepared according to directions